Aromatic CedarHardwood Sample (1/2"x3"x6")

 map of where Aromatic Cedar tree grows

-Aromatic Cedar is a domestic wood from North America
+Aromatic Cedar grows in North America

 color of Aromatic Cedar